-- Read and understand the school's asthma policy. - Being aware of the potential triggers, signs and symptoms of asthma and know what to do in an emergency. - Know which students have asthma and be familiar with the content of their individual health plan - Allow all students to have immediate access to their emergency medicines. - Ensure medication is taken on school trips.
-Medication will be organised and provided by welfare assistant and 1st Aider accompanying children on the trip.) - Be aware that asthma can affect a student's learning and provide extra help when needed - Be aware of children with asthma who may need extra social support.
+- Read and understand the school's asthma policy. - Being aware of the potential triggers, signs and symptoms of asthma and know what to do in an emergency. - Know which students have asthma and be familiar with the content of their individual health plan - Allow all students to have immediate access to their emergency medicines.
+KS1 are in classes & KS2 are in medical.
+For some children with severe asthma they are in their classes. - Ensure medication is taken on school trips.
+Medication will be organised and provided by welfare assistant and 1st Aider accompanying children on the trip.) - Be aware that asthma can affect a student's learning and provide extra help when needed. - Be aware of children with asthma who may need extra social support.

 - Liaise with parents and asthma leads if a child is falling behind with their work because of their condition. - Understand asthma and the impact it can have on students.
-(Students should not be forced to take part in activity if they feel unwell) If school identify a pattern or are concerned about an individual child they will inform parent/guardian and advise medical advice should be sought. - Ensure students with asthma are not excluded from activities they wish to take part in. - Ensure students have access to the appropriate medicines during activity or exercise and are allowed to take them when needed.
+(Students should not be forced to take part in activity if they feel unwell) If school identify a pattern or are concerned about an individual child they will inform parent/guardian and advise medical advice should be sought. - Ensure students with asthma are not excluded from activities they wish to take part in. - Ensure students have access to the appropriate medicines during activity or exercise and are allowed to take it when needed. - In PE in KS1 the teacher will send 2 sensible children to the medical room/nearest adult to ask for a 1st aider to come outside.
+The 1st aider will get the inhaler from the child's classroom and then go outside.